The HIV lifecycle in detail

 - HIV drugs that block this process are called entry inhibitors.
 This family of drugs block attachment to gp41 or gp120 on the CD4 receptor or block the coreceptor CCR5.
 Monoclonal antibodies (mAbs) can also block this stage.

 - After HIV attaches to the CD4 cell, it is absorbed into the main body of the cell.
 As this happens, HIV first loses its outer shell.
 This leaves viral capsid with HIV and three key enzymes (a type of protein) that HIV uses to replicate.
-Most scientists say capsid releases its contents into the cell for the RT stage (see below).
-But new group thinks HIV DNA is made inside the capsid, and that is is then released directly into the cell nucleus.
+For many years it was thought that capsid releases its contents into the cytoplasm for the RT stage (see below).
+However, more recent research reports that HIV DNA is made inside the capsid, and that it is only released after the complete capsid enters the cell nucleus.

-- The new double-stranded HIV crosses into the central nucleus of the CD4 cell.
-This is where HIV is integrated into human DNA.
+- The new double-stranded HIV is then integrated into human DNA.
 Drugs that block this process are called integrase inhibitors, abbreviated to INIs or INSTIs.

 - The CD4 nucleus then starts producing raw material to make new HIV.
 These long strands of new HIV particles need to be cut up and assembled as new virus.
 The enzyme involved in the cutting and assembling process is called protease.
 The HIV meds that block this process are called protease inhibitors.